thegetty/quire-docs/content/docs-v1/install-uninstall.md

 For installation troubleshooting, search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions).

 {{< q-class "box tip" >}}
-- If you are using the legacy version of Quire (v0), you will need to install the **v14.18.1 release** of Node.js: [https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg](https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg).
+- If you will still be using the legacy version of Quire (v0) on past projects, you will need to continue to run those with the **v14.18.1 release** of Node.js: [https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg](https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg).
 Node Version Manager (NVM) is a software that can be used to toggle back-and-forth with Node.js versions.
-More inforamtion can be found at [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm).
+More information can be found at [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm).
 {{< /q-class >}}

 ## Install Quire v1 (Windows)